-3.8 Authority to approve losses for write of :

-3.8 Authority to approve losses for write-off
+3.8 Authority to approve losses for write-of

-All losses and special payments mu ust go to the Audit Comr mittee meetings for review.
+All losses and special payments mu est ao to the Audit Comp nitton montings for review

 Annually a schedule of to the Board

-, · ·
+7 mildany a soriedane of to the Board ao part or the annual a occurred process.

-(a) Losses due to theft, frau d or arson
+(a) Losses due to theft, fraud d or arson

 Trust Board No Delegation All losses and special payments involving

-theft, fraud or arson must go to the Board for approval.
+theft, fraud or arson must go to the Board

+for approval.

 (b) Bad Debts and Claims Ab

 Board Approval ≥ £100,000

 Chief Executive and Chief Up to £100,000

 Finance Officer

 Deputy Chief Finance Officer Up to £50,000

 Head of Financial Control Up to £10,000

 (c) Pay and Remuneration Sp

 Remuneration Committee Unlimited Only the Remuneration Committee can

 approve pay and remuneration special

 payments outside of the employee's

 terms and conditions or statutory

 payments.

-(d) Approval of settlement of a claim through NHS Resolution
+(d) Approval of settlement of

 Board ≥ £5,000,000 Based on the advice of NHS Resolution

 and experts involved on the likelihood of

-01: (5 11 / 05 000 000 the claim being successful.
+011.65 the claim being successful.

 Chief Executive Up to £5,000,000

 Medical Director Up to £1,000,000 For clinical negligence cases

 Chief Commercial Officer Up to £1,000,000 For estates related claims

 Chief Finance Officer Up to £1,000,000 For any other claims

 Any other Executive Director Up to £1,000,000 In the absence of the above where there

-is a time limit imposed on acceptance of the settlement.
+is a time limit imposed on acceptance of

+/ \ the settlement.

-(e) All other Losses - Non N HS
+(e) All other Losses - Non NHS

 Board Approval ≥ £75,000

 Chief Finance Officer Up to £25,000

 (f) All other Losses - NHS

-3.8 Authority to approve losses for write-off
+3.8 Authority to appro ove losses for write-of f

 Board ≥ £1,000,000

 Chief Executive Up to £1,000,000

 Chief Finance Officer Up to £750,000

 Head of Contracts Up to £100,000

-Authority to dispose of surplus assets (limits based on anticipated sale proceeds, request form can be found in Annex 1).

-• The process surrounding the actual disposal will be specific to the type of asset e.g. medical equipment and this is separately available.

-Board Approval ≥ £200,000

-Chief Executive Up to £200,000

-Chief Finance Officer Up to £100,000

-Deputy Director of Finan се Up to £40,000
+3.9 Authority to dispose of surplus assets (limits based on anticipated sale proceeds, request form can be found in Annex 1).
+The process surrounding the actual disposal will be specific to the type of asset e.g. medical equipment and this is separately available.
+Board Approval ≥ £200,000 Chief Executive Up to £200,000 Chief Finance Officer Up to £100,000 Deputy Director of Finance Up to £40,000

-3.10 Authority to accept or expend Charitable Funds (subject to funds being ava ilable and compliance w vith Trust deed) Board of Trustees (Trust Board) > £100,000 Trustee (Board) for approval.
+3.10 Authority to accept of (subject to funds being available) Board of Trustees (Trust Board) > £100,000 Items exceeding £100,000 must go to the Trustee (Board) for approval.
 Charitable Funds Committee Up to and including £100,000 Chief Executive Up to £50,000 Summary of items approved to be reported to Charitable Funds Committee.
 Chief Finance Officer Up to £50,000 Summary of items approved to be reported to Charitable Funds Committee.
 Fund Manager Up to £5,000 Summary of items approved to be reported to Charitable Funds Committee.